samridhi07/Flutter-project/README.md

 //

 Flutter Create- Flutter Create is a contest that challenges you to build something interesting, inspiring, and beautiful with Flutter using 5KB or less of Dart code.
+Flutter pub get- pub get is shorthand for the pub get packages which is how packages are downloaded in dart projects.
+Adding the flutter keyword before it makes it so that the command is run by the flutter SDK, which will map it to the sdk's packages get command.
+Flutter doctor- Show information about the installed tooling.
+Flutter run- Runs a flutter program
+Flutter analyze- Analyzes the project’s Dart source code

 This project is a starting point for a Flutter application.